HEBREW EDUCATIONAL SOCIETY © Copyright 2022 by H.E.S.

 What about me?

-As more doses become available, additional groups of New Yorkers will be eligible to receive the vaccine.
-Once eligible you will be able to make a vaccine appointment at many locations throughout the city using the NYC Vaccine Finder or by calling 1-877-VAX-4NYC.
-We will soon launch an online tool to help you determine if you are eligible for the vaccine.
+Individuals 5+ are able to book vaccine appointments at many locations throughout the city using the NYC Vaccine Finder or by calling 1-877-VAX-4NYC.
 Check back here for additional updates or text COVID to 692-692 to receive real-time updates on vaccine distribution.

 Who can get tested?